delta-io/delta/PROTOCOL.md

 |    |-- dataChange: boolean
 ```

-Please note, in the above example, `readerFeatures` and `writerFeatures` does exist in the schema even when the table does not support Table Features.
+Please note, as in the above example, `readerFeatures` and `writerFeatures` does exist in the schema even when the table does not support table features.
 In such a case values of these two fields are `null`.

 For a table that uses column mapping, whether in `id` or `name` mode, the schema of the `add` column will look as follows.